 Paul Brawley was elected Richland County Auditor in November 2006.
-A Columbia businessman, Brawley is a graduate of Limestone College and earned dual master’s degrees in business and management from Webster University and is a graduate of the S.C.
+A Columbia businessman, Brawley is a graduate of Limestone College.
+He earned dual master’s degrees in business and management from Webster University and is a graduate of the S.C.
 Executive Institute.
 Brawley is a lifelong resident of Richland County and an active community advocate in Lower Richland, where he and his family reside.

-Prior to being elected Clerk of Court in 2008, Mrs. McBride was a member of the Richland School District One Boards of Commissioners, serving as Secretary-Treasurer and a member of the South Carolina School Boards Association Level 4 Board Institute.
-She is a retired educator, who was named Teacher of the Year at Heywood Career & Technology Center as well as being selected an Outstanding Teacher by the Greater Columbia Chamber of Commerce.
-Throughout her teaching career, Mrs. McBride served as a school advisor for students who were members of a national student organization.
+Prior to being elected Clerk of Court in 2008, Mrs. McBride was a member of the Richland School District One Board of Commissioners, serving as Secretary-Treasurer, as well as the South Carolina School Boards Association Level 4 Board Institute.
+A retired educator, she was named Teacher of the Year at Heywood Career & Technology Center as well as being selected an Outstanding Teacher by the Greater Columbia Chamber of Commerce.
+Throughout her teaching career, Mrs. McBride served as a school adviser for students who were members of a national student organization.
 This experience allowed her to train students in leadership and interpersonal skills.
 She also served as a member of the Richland County Conservation Commission.

 McBride is married to Frank E. McBride and is a proud mother of their three children.
 She is a member of Second Nazareth Baptist Church.

-Judge McCulloch was sworn in as the Richland County Probate Judge in January 1999.
+Judge McCulloch was sworn in as Richland County Probate Judge in January 1999.
 Since that time, she has created a website for the Richland County Probate Court, allowing public access to information and forms needed to probate estates.
-She served as president of the South Carolina Association of Probate Judges from October 2003 through 2004.
-She is also a member of the South Carolina Association of Counties and the National College of Probate Judges.
+She served as president of the S.C.
+Association of Probate Judges from October 2003 through 2004.
+She is also a member of the S.C.
+Association of Counties and the National College of Probate Judges.

-Judge McCulloch has been an instructor for the South Carolina Court Administration, Mandatory School for Magistrates and the South Carolina Bar Bridge the Gap mandatory sessions for new lawyers.
-She serves on the Board for Midlands Technical College Legal Division.
+Judge McCulloch has been an instructor for the S.C.
+Court Administration, Mandatory School for Magistrates and the S.C.
+Bar's Bridge the Gap mandatory sessions for new lawyers.
+She serves on the board for Midlands Technical College's Legal Division.

-Born in Aiken, S.C., in 1953, Sheriff Leon Lott attended the University of South Carolina-Aiken, earning an associate degree in police administration.
-He went on to attend the University of South Carolina-Columbia, earning a bachelor degree in sociology and continued with graduate study for a master's degree in criminal justice.
-Later, Sheriff Lott graduated from the FBI National Academy, FBI National Executive Institute and Harvard University's John F. Kennedy School of Government.
+Born in Aiken in 1953, Sheriff Leon Lott attended the University of South Carolina-Aiken, earning an associate degree in police administration.
+He went on to attend the University of South Carolina-Columbia, earning a bachelor's degree in sociology, and continued his graduate study for a master's degree in criminal justice.
+Later, Sheriff Lott graduated from the FBI National Academy, the FBI National Executive Institute and Harvard University's John F. Kennedy School of Government.

 Sheriff Lott came to the Richland County Sheriff's Department in 1975 as a patrol officer.
 He advanced thereafter to various positions, including Criminal Investigator, Narcotics Agent, Lieutenant and Captain of Narcotics Division, Administrative Captain, Uniform Patrol Captain, and Watch Commander.
-In 1993, Sheriff Lott took the position of chief of police of St. Matthews, S.C.
+In 1993, Sheriff Lott took the position of Chief of Police for St. Matthews.

 Richland County Treasurer David Adams was first elected in November 2002 and sworn in to service on July 1, 2003.
-As Treasurer, his priorities are to shorten lines and response times for our citizens, increase payment options and work toward instituting a system of installment tax payments.
-The ultimate goal is to allow citizens choices in how to best meet their tax obligations.
-He is working to ensure appropriate and prudent checks, balances and internal controls for Richland County government’s finances.
+As Treasurer, his priorities are to shorten lines and response times for residents, increase payment options and work toward instituting a system of installment tax payments.
+The ultimate goal is to allow residents choices in how to best meet their tax obligations.
+He is working to ensure appropriate and prudent checks, balances and internal controls for Richland County Government’s finances.
 David is intent on creating office policies that treat each taxpayer equally.